kubeflow/website/content/en/docs/gke/deploy/oauth-setup.md

 1. Make note that you can find your OAuth client credentials in the credentials section of the GCP Console.
 You need to retrieve the **client ID** and **client secret** later when you're ready to enable Cloud IAP.

 ## Next steps
 * [Set up your management cluster](/docs/gke/deploy/management-setup/).
+* [Grant your users the IAP-secured Web App User IAM role](https://cloud.google.com/iam/docs/granting-changing-revoking-access#granting-console) so they can access the Kubeflow console through IAP.